 What is zero trust, and why is it important here?

 Zero trust means never trust by default.
 Access is granted only after verifying user identity, device posture, and contextual risk for each session, which aligns well with Zscaler’s ZIA/ZPA model.
-Touch vpn encryption is disabled
+Proton vpn eero setup and optimization guide: how to use Proton VPN on Eero routers for secure home networks

 What kinds of organizations benefit most from Zscaler?